 This project will be a design-bid-build procurement and construction is anticipated to begin in Fall 2021.
 For more information about the project construction, visit www.fdottampabay.com.

 FDOT plans for future improvements along this corridor from north of Hillsborough Avenue to north of Bearrs Avenue that will add one general purpose lane in each direction.
 These improvements are not currently funded for construction.

-Last year, the Florida Department of Transportation began screening several concepts for this corridor, including the boulevard concept (with transit in the median and/or on the side).
-The Department met with the Hillsborough Metropolitan Planning Organization (MPO), the City of Tampa, and Joshua Frank (the USF graduate who originally developed and proposed the boulevard concept) to discuss FDOT’s approach to evaluating the concept in this corridor.
-After the initial screening, FDOT and the Hillsborough MPO determined that there are local decisions and investments that would be required for the boulevard to move forward (land use policy decisions, local transit investments, etc.).
-Those decisions and investments are best addressed at the local level by the Hillsborough County Metropolitan Planning Organization, which is updating its Long Range Transportation Plan this year.
-The Hillsborough MPO is including the boulevard concept in one of the three scenarios for future growth, and the community will be able to provide feedback on each of the scenarios.
+Previously, FDOT screened several concepts for this corridor up to Bearrs Avenue during the PD&E study phase, including a boulevard concept and the addition of express lanes.
+The Department met with the Hillsborough Metropolitan Planning Organization (MPO), the City of Tampa, and community members to discuss FDOT’s approach to evaluating the concepts along this corridor.
+FDOT and the Hillsborough MPO determined that there are local decisions and investments that would be required for the boulevard to move forward (land use policy decisions, local transit investments, etc.) that are best addressed at the local level.
+Additionally, after receiving input from the community on the addition of express lanes, FDOT removed this concept from further consideration.

 Click here to view the latest project fact sheet.